testofthings/toolsaf/documentation/CreatingSecurityStatements.md

     ]
 }
 ```
-TDSAF also reads the `versionInfo` field of individual packages if it is included in the file.
+Toolsaf also reads the `versionInfo` field of individual packages if it is included in the file.
 SBOM file paths are provided relative to the statement's location.
 The file can be generated, for example, using an open-source SBOM generator.

 ### Online Resources
 Our DSL provides the `online_resources(name, url, keywords)` method to document web-based information relevant to the system, such as privacy, security, and cookie policies.
 However, it can also be any web page.